grzegorzblaszczyk/shell-proteins/README.md

 ### Usage

-Just write a simple function, save it in a .sh file and push it to GitHub.
+Just write a simple function, save it in a `.inc.sh` file and push it to GitHub.

 ```{r, engine='bash', count_lines}
 #!/bin/bash